 - G’virah – Queen/Matriarch/Warrior

 - Tzovah – Shrinekeeper

 - Leiztanit (Kesilah) – Sacred Fool

 When you read these and think, “what about XXX?”
 She is there – within one of these — or many.
 The G’virah is recognized as a warrior — but the Na’arah may also be a warrior.
 A Na’arah may also overlap with the Mekonenet combining the energy of youth with the keening anger/sadness of loss.
 None of us is one simple thing.
 We all bring complexity — so when we draw on the energy of one of the Netivot — most likely we are embodying several at any time.

 Most of us have one that we are immediately drawn to, and one that repels or scares us.
 Each of them has something to teach us, and each of them offers us strength and wisdom for different moments in our lives.
 By learning to embody them all, we become more — we do the work of Tikkun haLev (repair of the heart), Tikkun haNefesh (repair of the soul), and Tikkun Olam (repair of the world).

 When Can I Get One

-As of now, the plan is to launch the Kickstarter for the 2nd Edition in the spring of 5782.
+As of now, the plan is to launch the Kickstarter for the 2nd Edition in the fall of 5782.